![]() |

 Bernese Mountain Dog Club of the Rockies Meetings

-We are a group of people who love Bernese Mountain Dogs.
-Our club was founded in October, 1987.
+The BMDCR is a group of people who love Bernese Mountain Dogs.
+It was founded in October, 1987.
 It is an official regional club recognized by the national breed club, the Bernese Mountain Dog Club of America (BMDCA).
-Our membership includes people who are involved in breeding, showing, and all areas of training, as well as those whose Berners are cherished family members.
+Members includes people who are involved in breeding, showing, and all areas of training, as well as those whose Berners are cherished family members.

-The BMDCR's first--and most important--purpose, as stated in our Constitution, is "to provide a source of information and support to fanciers of Bernese Mountain Dogs."
-Thus, education is the focus of many of our activities.
-Recognizing that the informal network established between Berner people can be an equally valuable source of information and support, the club also sponsors purely social events which give us an opportunity to get to know each other and have fun with our dogs.
+The BMDCR's first--and most important--purpose, as stated in the Constitution, is "to provide a source of information and support to fanciers of Bernese Mountain Dogs."
+Thus, education is the focus of many of their activities.
+Recognizing that the informal network established between Berner people can be an equally valuable source of information and support, the club also sponsors purely social events which give an opportunity to get to know each other and have fun with the dogs.

 General club meetings are held every other month.
-Since the majority of our members live in the Colorado Front Range area between Fort Collins and Colorado Springs, we try to hold most meetings at a central location in the Denver area.
-All general meetings include both a business meeting and an educational program of general interest to our membership.
+Since the majority of club members live in the Colorado Front Range area between Fort Collins and Colorado Springs, they hold most meetings at a central location in the Denver area.
+All general meetings include both a business meeting and sometimes an educational program of general interest.
 Past programs have covered a wide range of topics related to health, behavior, training, showing, grooming, and breeding.

-Most of our social activities are designed to include dogs.
-Our big event of the year is our summer Bernerfiesta, a potluck picnic that includes activities for the entire family.
-In December, we have our annual Christmas party.
-To maximize participation, we hold our activities in various locations around the state of Colorado.
+Most of their social activities are designed to include dogs.
+Their big event of the year is the summer Bernerfiesta, a potluck picnic that includes activities for the entire family.
+In December, they have a Christmas party.
+To maximize participation, they hold activities in various locations around the state of Colorado.

 In addition to earning formal obedience titles, a significant number of BMDCR dogs pass the AKC Canine Good Citizen Test each year.
 The BMDCR has put on its own CGC test in the past; the test is also available through many other area dog clubs.

-At our annual Awards Banquet, we recognize BMDCR dogs who have earned titles in all areas during the previous year, as well as those who have performed public service--for example, as therapy dogs.
+At the annual Awards Banquet, they recognize BMDCR dogs who have earned titles in all areas during the previous year, as well as those who have performed public service--for example, as therapy dogs.

-In 1992 and again in 1997, the BMDCR hosted the BMDCA National Specialty.
+In 1992, 1997, and 2013 the BMDCR hosted the BMDCA National Specialty.
 The National Specialty is an annual Berner-only AKC show, hosted each year by a different regional club, which draws an entry of several hundred Bernese Mountain Dogs and their owners from all over the United States and Canada.
-Our club's specialties include conformation, obedience, tracking, a draft test, and an agility trial, as well as educational programs and fun activities.
+Specialties include conformation, obedience, tracking, a draft test, and an agility trial, as well as educational programs and fun activities.

-As a recognized regional club of the BMDCA, we are authorized to hold official BMDCA Draft Tests, at which Berners can earn draft titles.
-We held our first independent draft test in 1993 and we typically offer this event bi-annually in Colorado every year.
+As a recognized regional club of the BMDCA, the BMDCR is authorized to hold official BMDCA Draft Tests, at which Berners can earn draft titles.
+They held their first independent draft test in 1993 and they typically offer this event bi-annually in Colorado every year.

-The BMDCR is committed to educating the general public about our breed in particular and about responsible dog ownership in general.
-Our Public Education Coordinator handles hundreds of requests a year from people seeking information about the breed.
-We also maintain a web site and Facebook page.
+The BMDCR is committed to educating the general public about Bernese in particular and about responsible dog ownership in general.
+The Public Education Coordinator handles hundreds of requests a year from people seeking information about the breed.
+The also maintain a web site and Facebook page.

 BMDCR members frequently participate in educational showcases for the general public and actively seek out opportunities to demonstrate the benefits of having a well-trained dog, through participation in such activities as obedience and carting demonstrations, parades, and pet therapy.

-For those who are looking for a Berner puppy, our Public Education Coordinator maintains a list of Bernese Mountain Dog breeders in the Rocky Mountain region who have, or are planning, litters. and also meet certain requirements.
+For those who are looking for a Berner puppy, the Public Education Coordinator maintains a list of Bernese Mountain Dog breeders in the Rocky Mountain region who have, or are planning, litters. and also meet certain requirements.
 Older dogs may occasionally also be available.
-Outside of the Rocky Mountain region contact the national club public relations chairperson.

-Breeders who are members in good standing of the BMDCR and whose litters meet certain basic requirements can have their litters listed with our Breeder Referral Service.
+Breeders who are members in good standing of the BMDCR and whose litters meet certain basic requirements can have their litters listed with the Breeder Referral Service.

 The BMDCR actively supports research and data collection efforts toward the goal of eliminating several serious health problems that afflict Bernese Mountain Dogs.
 The International BMD Database was started in the 1980's by the San Francisco Bay Berners, another regional club, to collect data on health problems, longevity, and other concerns in the breed.
 The BMDCA took over administration of the database several years ago.
 In 1994 the BMDCA launched the Berner-Garde Foundation, a nonprofit, tax exempt foundation, to further develop the database through continuing data collection, verification, and dissemination to interested parties (breeders and researchers).
 The BMDCR encourages all club members, both breeders and owners, to submit data on their dogs.